lsst-dm/dmtn-048/index.rst

-SDQA Catalogs: - want bright stars: need to apply filter on magnitude - want isolated stars: need to identify object without near neighbors - see [wiki:SdqaWcsFailureCheckStage] for more details
+SDQA Catalogs: - want bright stars: need to apply filter on magnitude - want isolated stars: need to identify object without near neighbors - see `LSST Trac <https://dev.lsstcorp.org/trac/wiki/SdqaWcsFailureCheckStage>`_ for more details

 The former is easy.
 The latter will require some thinking.
 It is a one-time operation, and we are talking about few million rows (1% of 1